JabRef/jabref/CONTRIBUTING.md

 Ensure your code is formatted according the JabRef formatting guidelines.
 These are provided as Eclipse formatting configuration in [formatter_settings.xml](formatter_settings.xml).
-In case you want to keep some statements formatted as you did, enclose them between `@formatter:off` and `@formatter:on`.

 ### Add your change to the CHANGELOG